lwhjp/rince/README.md

 a runtime library and C->Racket compiler to allow running C programs on top of Racket (no FFI!).

-There is no `#lang` for now - but it should be possible to implement with a few special forms to handle linking.
+There is a simple `#lang rince/c` for standalone programs.

 Rince is not a static analyzer, but it could serve as a tool to instrument C programs at runtime, in a similar manner to valgrind.